aniva/theperfectkitebar/README.md

 To explore any component:

-1. Navigate to: `hardware/3D_models/<component_name>/`
-1. Navigate to: `hardware/<component_name>/` and open the `README.md` file in that directory.
+1. Navigate to `hardware/<component_name>/` and open the `README.md` file in that directory
-3. Inside you will find:
+2. Inside you will find:
-   - Part purpose
+   - Part purpose and function
-   - Design constraints
+   - Design constraints and specifications
    - 3D printing instructions
-   - Relevant assembly notes
+   - Assembly notes and requirements
    - Images and previews
    - Available variants

-Links:
+**Component Links:**

 - [Bar](hardware/bar/README.md)
 - [Swivel](hardware/swivel/README.md)